Male Breast Reduction – Gynaecomastia

 In both cases, the wound is closed in layers, typically using hidden or dissolvable stitches in the deeper layers.

 In some cases, additional surgical procedures may be required.
 In cases where a significant amount of breast tissue has been removed the new breast shape may not settle into the smaller contour and the excess skin on the chest wall may need to be removed.
-Micro-liposuction may also be used where the surgeon needs more control to remove smaller amounts of tissue.

 Nipple reduction surgery can also be performed on men with large nipples that protrude above the areola.